FarronF/limerick-council-meetings/meetings/2017/01/19-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes of Meeting - Municipal District of Cappamore-Kilmallock - 15th December 2016.md

 provide any assistance, subject to funding and in compliance with health and safety.

-The Executive Engineer agreed to meet with the Deputation and examine the issues.--- 2
+The Executive Engineer agreed to meet with the Deputation and examine the issues.
+---
+2

 **1.**